Soumya117/DataStoreAndUpdate/README.md

 BACKUP:

  - Enables you to create a backup of all the data and store the zip in your local.
- - Manage the backup already created.
+ - Manage all the backups already created.

  DATABASE:
   - The store module uses sqlite database.
 I chose it because it was portable and light to use.